lentin26/lentin26/README.md

 - 👋 Hi, I’m @lentin26
-- 👀 I’m interested in Operations Research, Bayesian Statistics, Machine Learning and Interpretable Machine Learning.
+- 👀 I’m interested in probabilistic machine learning, collaborative filtering, latent factor models, latent topic models, and contextual bandits.
-- 🌱 I’m currently learning how to analyze and design algorithms such as binary search trees, heaps and graphs.
+- 🌱 I’m currently learning more about reinforcement learning.
-- 💞️ I’m looking to collaborate on interpretable machine learning for revenue optimization.
+- 💞️ I’m looking to collaborate on probabalistic machine learning for reccomender systems.
 - 📫 How to reach me: miaroselentini@gmail.com

 <!---